Skip to content

 Why Should You Visit Malaysia?

 When people read my bucket list, they often ask, “But why Malaysia?”
-To be honest, it is a very common question.
+To be honest, it is a ubiquitous question.

 First and foremost, I have a strong emotional attachment to this country for no apparent cause.
 “I just like it!”

-However, when I conducted a thorough search for reasons you should visit Malaysia, I was astounded to discover that there are literally millions of reasons to visit this nation.
-I’ll share some of them with you here if you cannot articulate your own reasons in meaningful words.
+However, when I thoroughly searched for reasons you should visit Malaysia, I was astounded to discover that there are millions of reasons to visit this nation.
+If you cannot articulate your reasons meaningfully, I’ll share some with you here.

 • A Unique Cultural Hub

 If there is one reason you should travel, it is to understand other cultures better.
-Various Asian tribes have established themselves in this area throughout the years, keeping their customs and ceremonies.
+Various Asian tribes have established themselves in this area, keeping their customs and ceremonies.
 By this point, they live together in harmony to develop the foundation of Malaysian culture.
 This uncommon combination has helped set up the uniqueness of this location.
-Because of Malaysia’s accepting society, each culture is still able to express itself on special occasions, resulting in an exquisite environment everywhere you go.
+Because of Malaysia’s accepting society, each culture can still express itself on special occasions, resulting in an exquisite environment everywhere you go.

 Examples include Malaysia, which has one of the largest Hindu temple complexes in the world with a sizeable Muslim population.
-Chinese people live alongside indigenous Indians in most neighbourhoods, and they are all committed to ensuring that their country continues to thrive and prosper for years to come.
+Chinese people have lived alongside indigenous Indians in most neighbourhoods and have been committed to ensuring their country thrives and prospers for years.

 • Food is Diverse and Delicious

 Food should be your last concern here.
 It’s rich and diverse with a pungent taste.
 I don’t blame you if the first thing that will impress you while visiting Malaysia is the dishes offered here.
-As it’s a place that embraces many ethical communities, there is no wonder to see a great collection of culinary masterpieces.
-Malaysia has never been a tomb to any human legacy.
-Every group that came has set up its gastronomy to see different cooking styles on the table.
+As it’s a place that embraces many ethical communities, it is no wonder that there is an excellent collection of culinary masterpieces.
+Malaysia has never been a tomb of any human legacy.
+Every group that came has set up its gastronomy to see different cooking styles.
 And don’t expect that the whole country has the same menu since each state is proud of its distinctive speciality.
 Thus, if you plan to visit more than one city -typically what we encourage you to do- be prepared to sample different dishes to enrich your experience.

 Additionally, you can spot hawker centres and food trucks roaming around each corner of the country.
-All sorts of food will cost you a few bunnies, and that’s why you can try out all dishes without being worried about the check.
+All sorts of food will cost you a few bunnies, so you can try all the dishes without worrying about the check.

 • A Cheap Tourist Destination

-I know you will now search for how much it cost you to travel to Malaysia.
+I know you will now search for how much it costs you to travel to Malaysia.
 And it’s another good question.
-Who doesn’t care about money!
+Who doesn’t care about money?
 No one.

-But take your breath because Malaysia will offer you world-class service and beautiful attractions to visit even if you have a limited budget.
-A week could cost you less than $500, and the most expensive part of your trip will be the flight ticket.
-But most importantly, you have a wide variety of options to choose from.
-Generally speaking, you can stay at a cosy hostel or a posh resort with a private pool.
+But take your breath because Malaysia will offer you world-class service and beautiful attractions even if you have a limited budget.
+A week could cost you less than $500; the most expensive part of your trip is the flight ticket.
+But most importantly, you have a wide variety of options.
+Generally, you can stay at a cosy hostel or a posh resort with a private pool.
 And every choice has its unique taste.

-You may either use public transportation or get an uber ride to your destination.
-Plus, most attractions and landmarks in Malaysia have a low-cost admission fee, and you can find many free activities to keep you entertained throughout your stay.
+You can use public transportation or get an Uber ride to your destination.
+Plus, most attractions and landmarks in Malaysia have a low admission fee, and you can find many free activities to keep you entertained throughout your stay.

 25 Best Things to Do in Malaysia-Your Full Guide